 Loans at low or zero interest rates are offered by some bike brands & dealers similar to those offered by car dealers.

-Bikeshare programs provide short term (by the minute or hour) rentals on demand and have started to include e-bikes.
+Bikeshare programs provide short term (by the minute or hour) bike rentals on demand and now increasingly include e-bikes.

 Subscription programs are similar to lending libraries, but intended for longer periods.
 For one monthly fee the company delivers a bike and provides all necessary adjustments, insurance and repairs.
-There is usually a minimum contract period - such as 6 months - and notice period typically one month.
+There is usually a minimum contract period - such as 6 months - and a notice period for the user to end their subscription - typically one month.

 Give 'em away: Jay Caspian Kang makes a compelling argument in the NY Times for Free E-bikes for Everyone

 See the E-Bike Incentive Programs page for examples that have been implemented successfully all over the globe.

 Check out Legislation to learn the status of bills to develop more incentives for e-bikes and bikes, and to make bicycling safer and more effective

 Infrastructure - in addition to making the bikes themselves more accessible, e-bike riders, like all cyclists and car drivers, have infrastructure obstacles:

 Secure Parking: E-bikes are easier to steal than cars and higher value than a standard commuter bike so more appealing to thieves.
 Finding a secure place to park an e-bike can be challenging, particularly in neighborhoods with high rates of multifamily and rental housing where stairs may make bringing a heavy ebike indoors impractical or there may just not be room.
 Parking kiosks can turn one public car parking spot into secure parking for 5-10 commuter e-bikes or 2-4 e-cargo bikes.
 See examples of different types of solutions and links to vendors on the Secure bike parking page.